taimoorsattar7/taimoorsattar.dev/content/books/how-to-build-JAMstack-site/index.md

 ---
+title: How To Build JAMstack Site
 exerpt: Build the site with Better Performance, Higher Security, Cheaper/Easier Scaling and have Better Developer Experience.
 buyLink: https://gumroad.com/l/workflow-to-build-static-website
+FAQ:
+  - question: How can I access the course?
+    answer: You can access the course (book) via gumroad.
+After the successful payment, you will recieve an email about your course details.
+  - question: Is this course for me?
+    answer: Yes, If you want to learn about JAMstack.
+The approach of this course is to teach you why you are doing this before how you are going to achieve it.
+You can also read the free content of the course.
+  - question: Do you have discounts for students or teams?
+    answer: Yes, I've discount for student and teams.
+For me, learning is more valuable than money.
+If you are a student, you can email me the proof of your student email id to get 50% - 70% discount.
+For teams, you can <a href="mailto:taimoor@taimoorsattar.dev">email me</a> with details, I'll setup accounts upto 5-100+ members.
+  - question: I've a question?
+    answer: If you have a question, you can reach me out via at <a href="mailto:taimoor@taimoorsattar.dev">taimoor@taimoorsattar.dev</a>.
 pricing:
   - name: Starter
     price: 0